fanyuuwang/LePREC-Reasoning-as-Classification-over-Structured-Factors-for-Assessing-Relevance-of-Legal-Issues/README.md

 LePREC is a neuro-symbolic framework for legal issue relevance prediction.
 It converts legal reasoning factors into natural-language questions, obtains a score for each question, and uses a transparent linear classifier to predict whether a legal issue is relevant to a case.

 > **Data access:** the framework code is publicly released under the MIT License.
 The LIC dataset, including case text and expert annotations, is **available upon request** and is not included in this repository.
-Please read [DATA_ACCESS.md](DATA_ACCESS.md) before requesting access.

-This directory is the intended root of the public GitHub repository.
+Please kindly send your:
+> - Your name, institution, and institutional email address.
+> - The research purpose and intended use of the data.
+> - A statement that you will not redistribute the data or use it outside the approved purpose.
+> To request access, please kindly contact Fanyu Wang (fanyu.wang@monash.edu) or Dr. Lizhen Qu (lizhen.qu@monash.edu)
+> The data are not covered by the MIT License.

 ## Repository layout